-- (C) Engine Hour Meter Readings Engine hour meter readings must be reported for each engine in the cases in (C)(1)-(4), below.
+- (C) Engine Hour Meter Readings - Engine hour meter readings must be reported for each engine in the cases described in sections 2449(g)(2)(C)1., 2449(g)(2)(C)2., 2449(g)(2)(C)3., and 2449(g)(2)(C)4. below.
 A date stamped photograph of the engine hour meter at the time of the reading being gathered for reporting must be documented and maintained in accordance with the recordkeeping requirements in section 2449(h).
-If a fleet does not have access to a camera, it must create a written log of the reading, which must include the EIN, hour meter reading, signature and date from the day that the hour meter reading was gathered for reporting can be used as documentation in place of a date stamped photograph; said log must also be maintained in accordance with the recordkeeping requirements in section 2449(h). - 1.
+If a fleet does not have access to a camera or if security protocols related to military operations prevent the use of a camera, the fleet must create a written log of the reading, which must include the EIN, hour meter reading, signature and date from the day that the hour meter reading was gathered for reporting can be used as documentation in place of a date stamped photograph; said log must also be maintained in accordance with the recordkeeping requirements in section 2449(h). - 1.
 Year-by-Year Low-Use Vehicles Reporting Requirements - a.
 For vehicles that fleet owners intend to designate as year-by-year low-use, report two engine hour meter readings, one from on or before January 1 of the prior year and one from on or after December 31 of the prior year, and the dates of reading.
 If using the three-year rolling average definition of year-by-year low-use, report two hour meter readings, one from on or before January 1 of the first year of the three year period and one from on or after December 31 of the third year. - b.
 The year-by-year low-use option sunsets on January 1, 2024 meaning no year-by-year low-use vehicle reporting will be permitted on or after January 1, 2024. - 2.
-Permanent Low-Use Vehicles Reporting Requirements - For vehicles that fleet owners intend to designate as permanent low-use vehicles, report one engine hour meter reading that is taken within 30 days of January 1 of the current year.
+Permanent Low-Use Vehicles Reporting Requirements - a.
+For vehicles that fleet owners intend to designate as permanent low-use vehicles, report one engine hour meter reading that is taken within 30 days of January 1 of the current year.
 For each year thereafter, report the engine hour meter reading that is taken within 30 days of December 31 of the prior year.
 For vehicles for which fleet owners intend to use the three-year rolling average definition of permanent low-use, fleets must report two hour meter readings: one that is taken within 30 days of January 1 of the first year of the three-year period, and one that is taken within 30 days of December 31 of the third year of the three-year period.